 The duties of tailors, dressmakers and custom sewers include altering, repairing and even sewing custom garments for their customers.
 Many of these professionals work in dry cleaning shops, as customers of these establishments often appreciate being able to drop off a garment to be cleaned and repaired at the same time.
 They may shorten hems, record alteration requirements on clothing tags and insert padding.

-The BLS predicted little or no change in employment levels for tailors and sewers between 2012 and 2022, noting that while many people don't use these services, there is demand among affluent clients and high-end stores for custom sewing and tailoring.
-The median yearly salary for dressmakers, tailors and custom sewers was $25,590 in May 2013, according to BLS data.
+The BLS predicted a nine percent decline in employment levels for tailors and sewers between 2014 and 2024, noting that while many people don't use these services, there is demand among affluent clients and high-end stores for custom sewing and tailoring.
+The median yearly salary for dressmakers, tailors and custom sewers was $25,830 in May 2015, according to BLS data.

 Upholsterers may have the option of completing an apprenticeship, but can sometimes also complete training at a vocational school or community college.
 They learn to use fabrics to cover furniture and may work to produce new pieces or use their skills to repair damaged items.

 Working conditions can be dangerous or unhealthy for upholsterers who work with sharp tools, engage in heavy lifting and sit or stand in awkward positions for short periods of time.
 Common duties for this position can also include locating furniture defects, removing furniture webbing and securing furniture frames.